Biofeedback weight-bearing devices & individual weight-bearing protocols

 Product Abstract

 ComeBack Mobility provides personalized post-operative rehabilitation protocols for lower-limb injuries, delivered through Smart Crutch Tips™ – an FDA-cleared device that helps patients accurately follow prescribed weight-bearing and step targets.
-These protocols are generated from CT-based finite-element analysis, allowing for the tailoring of loading and activity levels to achieve optimal interfragmentary motion, relevant strain at the fracture site, and fixation safety throughout healing.
+These protocols are generated from CT-based finite-element analysis, allowing for the tailoring of loading and activity levels to achieve optimal interfragmentary motion, appropriate strain at the fracture site, and fixation safety throughout healing.

 Traditional rehabilitation lacks individualized biomechanical guidance.
 Surgeons rely on subjective judgments of fixation stability and often prescribe 6–12 weeks of no weight-bearing, which can lead either to excessive loading later causing implant failure or fracture displacement, or to prolonged immobilization, increasing the risks of deep vein thrombosis and muscular atrophy.

 By enabling safe, earlier mobilization, we reduce complications that prolong recovery and drive costs.
-Hospitals benefit through shorter length of stay and fewer readmissions.
+Hospitals benefit through shorter lengths of stay and fewer readmissions.
 For payers, preventing these events lowers the need for costly revision surgeries and reduces long-term disability expenses.
 Faster recovery helps patients return to work sooner, improving both clinical and economic outcomes.

 Read more